 - A $300,000 award for a client who suffered a neck injury when a semi rear-ended her vehicle.

-With our proven record of winning for truck accident victims, you can trust us to handle your case and fight for every dollar you deserve.
+With our proven record of winning for truck accident victims, you can trust our Gainesville personal injury lawyers to handle your case and fight for every dollar you deserve.

 Hazardous Features on Commercial Trucks That Lead to Accidents

 At 80,000 pounds when fully loaded, a commercial truck is 20-30 times the weight of a passenger car and a lot longer, wider, and taller as well.
 The massive size of the vehicle not only increases maneuvering difficulty, but also the risk of serious injuries or death in an accident between a truck and a standard passenger vehicle.

 The size of commercial trucks creates many potential hazards, including:

 - Difficulty stopping the vehicle.
 No vehicle can stop instantaneously.
 Instead, stopping is a process where a driver recognizes a hazard, reacts to it by braking, and the vehicle continues its forward motion until the brakes stop it.
 The laws of physics dictate how quickly a vehicle can stop.
 Because trucks are so heavy, they require up to 40 percent more distance than a standard passenger vehicle to come to a safe stop.
 Other factors, such as wet roadways, higher traveling speeds, and overly worn tires can increase the distance required to bring the truck to a stop even more.